 Webinars are a common part of many B2B marketing plans as a way to build brand awareness, generate new leads, and deepen engagement with prospective and existing customers.

-One of the reasons for their popularity is they are fairly easy to put together and promote, and can be repurposed on multiple online channels (company website, YouTube, Slideshare, etc.).
-According to ON24’s annual webinar benchmarks report, webinars are averaging a 42% registrant-to-attendee conversion rate.
+One of the reasons for their popularity is they are fairly easy to put together and promote, and can be repurposed on multiple online channels (company website and social channels, YouTube, etc.).

 But, there are barriers too.
-For example, it’s becoming harder to get new webinar programs noticed (unless you already have an established “webinar following” in the marketplace or a large advertising budget).
+For example, it’s becoming harder to get new webinar (and podcast) programs noticed, unless you already have an established following in the marketplace or a large advertising budget.
 Also, many B2B webinars don’t stand out because they follow a classic “presentation with 15 minutes Q&A” format.

-If you want to get the most out of your webinar investment and drive sales, consider thinking through the main objective and brainstorming on ways to shake up the traditional format to stand out and keep visitors coming back for more.
-Here are some ideas:
+If you want to get the most out of your webinar investment and drive sales, think through the main objective and brainstorm with your team on ways to shake up the traditional format so that you stand out and keep visitors coming back for more.
+Here are some easy ideas:

 1. Make them short — 20 minutes instead of the normal 45-60.

 - People will love you if you can figure out a way to deliver valuable content while also taking as little of their time as possible.